Sangean CL-100 Weather Alert Radio Review

 The voice part of the message will automatically shut off at the end of the message, and the radio comes with a very clear and adjustable LCD

-The Sangean CL-100 is a little more expensive than some of its competitors, but its quality and features compensates for that.
+The Sangean CL-100 is a little more expensive than some of its competitors, but its quality and features compensate for that.
 Its main competitor is probably the Reecom R-1650, which takes a slightly different approach to some of the extras supporting the Weather Radio function.
 You may like to compare the two to see which suits your needs best.

 You can find the Sangean CL-100 by following this link, where the price is good and you can see what other buyers have had to say about it.
 You’ll also find more information by reading on.